-3. Scatter seeds
+3. Scatter your wildflower seeds

 It’s time to let your wildflowers loose!
 Scatter your seed on a windless day so your seeds germinate in the right place.

-Mix seeds with fine sand in a proportion of one part seeds, four parts sand.
+Mix seeds with fine sand in a proportion of one part seeds, and four parts sand.
 Sand helps you spread seeds more evenly, and since it’s lighter in color than seed, you can still see how seeds are dispersed over your lawn.

 Scatter your seeds by hand using a continuous sweeping motion.
 Start with half of your sand and seed mixture.
 Walk back and forth in one direction (north to south) over your lawn, spreading seeds.